-Winter brings plenty of hazardous driving conditions.
-If you’re unfortunate enough to have a mishap, once you’re over the initial drama, the next thing you may be wondering is: will my car insurance cover me?
-Here we explain how car insurance can help.
+'Tis the season when driving isn't so jolly.
+Severe winter weather conditions can cause mishaps while you're on the road, and once you’re over the initial drama, the next thing you may be wondering is: will my car insurance cover me?
+Here we explain the role car insurance plays in covering common road incidents during snowy, windy and icy weather.

 In most cases, optional collision coverage will repair any damages to your car coming from a weather-related accident.
 Your liability coverage would pay for damage you cause to other cars.
-Comprehensive insurance, which is also optional, comes into play when your vehicle is hit by hail or a snow-heavy branch dents the hood.
+Comprehensive insurance, which is also optional, pays to repair your car if it's damaged by hail, falling icicles or a snow-heavy branches.

 These optional coverages are fairly affordable.
 The average yearly cost for collision is $297; for comprehensive, it’s $139, according to the Insurance Information Institute (III).